-This Annual Report discusses the Permittees' Permit compliance activities for the period of July 1, 2020 to June 30, 2021, the eleventh year of the NPDES Permit No. CAS004002/Order No. 10-108 (Permit).
-It includes a description of all activities conducted during the reporting period, and the efforts to improve water quality throughout Ventura County by the Permittees.
+This Annual Report discusses the Permittees' Permit compliance activities for the period of July 1, 2021 to June 30, 2022.
+For the time period of July 1, 2021 to September 10, 2021 NPDES Permit No. CAS004002/Order No. 10-108 was effective.
+On September 11, 2021, NPDES Permit No. CAS004004/Order No. R4-2021-0105 (collectively 'Permit') became effective for the remainder of the reporting period.
+Each Permittee's required Attachments as part of Order No. R4-2021-0105 are included in Attachment F of this Annual Report.
+All Ventura County Permittees chose the option to participate in the development of a Watershed Management Program (WMP), which is due to the Regional Board by September 11, 2023.
+Implementation and reporting of modified minimum control measures as defined in the WMP will occur after approval of the WMP by the Regional Board.
+This report includes a description of all activities conducted during the reporting period, and the efforts to improve water quality throughout Ventura County by the Permittees.
 The purpose of this Annual Report is to show compliance with the Permit, and to meet the reporting requirement that an Annual Stormwater Report be submitted by December 15th of each year; in its entirety this Report also serves as the Receiving Water Limitations Report.
 Since the Permit did not require a Stormwater Management Plan this Annual Report also serves to clarify the Permit's requirements and the efforts put forth by the Permittees to meet them.
 Finally, program effectiveness assessment of the implementation of the Permit requirements are examined with potential areas for improvement identified.